bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

     inflating: id_rsa.pub
   ```
 - Create a new moblabvm using these images.
 You need to be under a full
   chromiumos checkout for the following to work smoothly.
+All _cros_ commands
+  are run outside the chroot.
   ```
   pprabhu@pprabhu:chromiumos$ cros moblabvm --workspace /work/scratch/moblabvm create --dut-image-dir /work/scratch/dut_image /work/scratch/moblab_image
   11:00:48: NOTICE: Initializing workspace in /work/scratch/moblabvm